Waterproofing Solutions for Wet Basements

 Understanding where and how water is getting into your basement is the crucial first step to keeping it out.
 Sometimes, this can be a straightforward task.
 For example, seeing water seeping through a foundation crack.
 Other times, you may need to open walls, remove flooring, or use various testing devices.

-If one or more of your basement walls seeps water, your can use a garden hose to wet the soil around your basement.
-By simulating heavy rain, one area at a time, you can find drainage issues and identify tiny cracks and leaking seams or joints.
+You can also use a garden hose to wet the soil around your basement.
+By simulating heavy rain, one area at a time, you can find drainage issues and identify areas where you external foundation waterproofing may have been compromised.
+If your basement wall is wet, this system can help you to differentiate between regular capillary seepage and tiny cracks or leaking seams or joints.

 Reduce Water Around your Foundation